Home

 CASES, TESTS, MASKS, AND VACCINES:

 The 2023-2024 updated monovalent vaccine is one single shot, even for people aged 5 and up who have never been vaccinated.
-Children ages 6 months through age 4 still require a series of COVID-19 injections.
+Children ages 6 months through age 4 still require multiple COVID-19 injections.
 Aside from people over 75 years old, babies and preschoolers comprise the most vulnerable age group for severe illness when they get COVID-19.

-Moderna and Pfizer vaccines should be available locally Sept.
-15 for everyone over 6 months of age.
+Moderna and Pfizer vaccines are available locally for anyone over 6 months of age.
 People should wait 2 months after their most recent COVID-19 immunization and 3 months, ideally, after most recent COVID-19 illness, but the CDC’s advisory group also said that people could get vaccinated as soon as they feel well again from a COVID-19 diagnosis.
 COVID and flu vaccines can be given at the same time.
-It is recommended that people wait 2 weeks after a COVID vaccine to get the R.S.V. vacine.
+It is recommended that people wait 2 weeks between the COVID vaccine and the R.S.V. vaccine.

-The website www.vaccines.gov will list locations where all Americans, insured and uninsured, can get the 2023-2024 monovalent COVID-19 vaccines at no cost to them, as well as flu shots, once it’s up and running with the new content.
+The website www.vaccines.gov lists locations where all Americans, insured and uninsured, can get the 2023-2024 monovalent COVID-19 vaccines at no cost to them, as well as flu shots.

 To protect yourself and those you love: